dmpelt/dmpelt.github.com/index.md

 <table>
 <tr>
 <td>
-Dani&euml;l M. Pelt received the M.Sc. degree in mathematics from the University of Utrecht, Utrecht, The Netherlands in 2010.
-He is currently pursuing the Ph.D. degree at Centrum Wiskunde en Informatica, Amsterdam, The Netherlands, focusing on limited-data tomographic reconstruction algorithms.
+Dani&euml;l M. Pelt received the M.Sc. degree in mathematics from the University of Utrecht, Utrecht, The Netherlands in 2010, and the Ph.D. degree at Leiden University, Leiden, The Netherlands, in 2016.
+His Ph.D. research was focused on limited-data tomographic reconstruction algorithms.
+He is currently a post-doc at the Lawrence Berkeley National Laboratory.
 </td>
 <td width="150">
 <img src="http://www.gravatar.com/avatar/f780cc0825e53c68092235e9664dab0d?s=150">